For consumers

 • Complaints that involve court action

-There may be some circumstances or situations where we won't look into a complaint, because it isn't appropriate for us to do so.
+In some circumstances or situations we won’t look into a complaint because it isn’t appropriate for us to do so.
 For example, this might be where the subject matter of the complaint would be better dealt with by a court, or where court action is already ongoing.

 We publish some sample case studies that give further examples.
 We won’t usually look at a complaint we have already considered.

-We have published some information on our website that give further examples of when this might apply.
+We have published information on our website that gives further examples of when this might apply.

 Find out more